AInora

 5

 Modern AI receptionists integrate with CRMs, calendars, practice management systems, and other business tools.
-This integration means calls result in booked appointments, updated records, and triggered workflows - not just messages on a notepad.
+That integration means calls result in booked appointments, updated records, and triggered workflows - not just messages on a notepad.

 What the Data Tells Us